-- Board meetings are held monthly on the second monday of each month at 9AM.
+- Board meetings are held monthly on the second Friday of each month at 9AM.
 Location: St Johns County Equestrian Center.
 If you are interested in becoming a board member, please contact the President by email.

 - Publicity SJCHC informs horse owners about riding areas.